Expensify/react-native-live-markdown/README.md

 />
 ```

+> [!TIP]
-It is advisable to store the style object outside of a component (if the styles don't change) or memoize the style object with `React.useMemo`.
+> We recommend to store the style object outside of a component body or memoize the style object with `React.useMemo`.

 ## Markdown flavors support